 Canada will ban single-use plastics, including checkout bags, straws and cutlery, nationwide by the end of 2021, as part of larger plans to achieve zero plastic waste by 2030.

-In a news conference, Environment Minister Jonathan Wilkinson, says, “Plastic pollution threatens our natural environment.
+In a news conference, Environment Minister Jonathan Wilkinson, said: “Plastic pollution threatens our natural environment.
 It fills our rivers or lakes, and most particularly our oceans, choking the wildlife that live there.
 Canadians see the impact that pollution has from coast to coast to coast.”

 The government set three criteria for products to fall under the ban- there is evidence that they are harmful to the environment, they are difficult or costly to recycle and there are ready available alternatives.
 The six items that the government plans to ban are plastic checkout bags, straws, stir sticks, six-pack rings, cutlery and food ware made from plastics that are difficult to recycle.

 Wilkinson clarified that the single-use plastic ban “would not affect access to PPE or any other plastics used in the medical environment” in the context of the COVID-19 pandemic, but he added that the government is looking at ways to properly dispose of PPE “so that it does not end up in our natural environment,” as well as investigating solutions to recycle PPE wherever possible and add options to make some of the PPE biodegradable.

 You might also like: The UK is Sending 1.6Bn Surgical Masks to Landfill Every Month- Report